Wesleyan-Soft-Robots-Lab/Lab-Handbook/README.md

 ## Expectations

-These expectations are, of course, in addition to the general expectations set by the [Wesleyan Student Code of Conduct](https://www.wesleyan.edu/studentaffairs/studenthandbook/student-conduct/index.html) and all [HR code of conduct policies](https://www.wesleyan.edu/hr/handbook/standards-of-conduct/index.html).
+These expectations are in addition to the general expectations set by the [Wesleyan Student Code of Conduct](https://www.wesleyan.edu/studentaffairs/studenthandbook/student-conduct/index.html) and all [HR code of conduct policies](https://www.wesleyan.edu/hr/handbook/standards-of-conduct/index.html).

-Science is hard.
-There can be more failures than successes, and we may need to pivot multiple times before finding something that works.
-In this lab, we strive for the challenges to come from the science, not from the environment.
-Everyone should be able to engage with science in a hostility-free, challenging, and rewarding professional lab environment.
+All faculty, staff, and students associated with the Soft Robots Lab at Wesleyan must:

-In general, I expect you to:
+* Follow all safety protocols precisely.
+If you are following procedures and you still do not feel safe, pause your project and let the professor know -- there is always another way to get things done
 * Keep up-to-date documentation on your project
 * Be engaged within the research group and with outside colleagues (as appropriate for your project)
 * Treat your lab mates, lab space, lab funds, equipment, and your time with respect